Disaster of Sweden: Background

 Before that meeting, the two teams had only met once, on 16 August 1956, at El Gasómetro in Buenos Aires with a 1–0 victory for the locals.

 Argentina arrived at the World Cup with the title of South American champion in tow, after the achievement obtained a year earlier in Peru.
 Many of the Argentinian football figures of that time, such as Amadeo Carrizo, Ángel Labruna (both members of River's La Maquina), Omar Corbatta, José Ramos Delgado (who later played alongside Pelé in Santos) and José Sanfilippo (historic goalscorer of San Lorenzo de Almagro) took place in the final squad that traveled to Sweden in search of the first world conquest of the Argentinian team and after 24 years of absence from the biggest event.
 With Guillermo Stábile as coach, the Argentinian team reached qualification after eliminating Bolivia and Chile.

 Czechoslovakia, for its part, had qualified in UEFA group 4 beating Wales and East Germany.
 As at that time there was still no official football championship between all the European teams (the UEFA Euro only began in 1960), the only rivals arose from the friendlies determined by FIFA, and from the Central European International Cup, a tournament which was played between the late '20s and '50s by the strongest teams in said continental region.
-The Czechoslovakian team entered the World Cup with 7 consecutive matches without defeat, 2 of them friendlies, 3 in the qualifying round and 2 in the Central European Cup.
+The Czechoslovak team entered the World Cup with 7 consecutive matches without defeat, 2 of them friendlies, 3 in the qualifying round and 2 in the Central European Cup.